 This section addresses common problems that can arise when using Unity.
 Each platform is dealt with separately below.

-Deferred rendering is disabled because materials are not displayed correctly for Geforce 7300GT on OX 10.6.4; This happens because of buggy video drivers.
+See in Glossary is disabled because materials are not displayed correctly for Geforce 7300GT on OX 10.6.4; This happens because of buggy video drivers.

 You need to apply Windows hotfix #976038.